• All Recipes

 Vegan Italian Sausage Crumbles

-These savory vegan Italian sausage crumbles are slightly sweet and a little spicy.
-Made with tofu and Italian-inspired seasonings, they’re perfect for bowls, pasta, pizza, and beyond.
+These vegan sausage crumbles are slightly sweet, savory, and a touch spicy.
+Made in one bowl and loaded with bold Italian-inspired seasonings, it’s delicious in pasta, pizza, breakfast scrambles, or bowls.

 Jump to: